 Amy plays a lead role in developing CII strategy, policies on corporate governance and other issues, and outreach to stakeholders and policymakers.
 She manages CII communications and speaks frequently on behalf of CII.
 Amy has key responsibilities for the content of two conferences annually that draw 450+ attendees.
 She organizes CII’s forum for governance professionals, its platform for dialog between investors and companies and programs for pension fund trustees.
 She also supports CII’s board of directors on strategy and audit matters.

-Amy serves on the FTSE Russell Policy Advisory Board and the Independent Steering Committee of Broadridge.
-She also serves on the boards of the CII Research and Education Fund and the Sinai Assisted Housing Foundation.
+Amy serves on the boards of the CII Research and Education Fund and the Sinai Assisted Housing Foundation.
 Before joining CII in 2006, she was a correspondent for Businessweek magazine for more than two decades, including assignments in London, Tokyo and Washington, D.C.
 She earned an MSc. in International Relations from the London School of Economics and a B.A. from the University of Pennsylvania.

 Clare Payn, Senior Global ESG & Diversity Manager, LGIM; (United Kingdom)

 Clare is responsible for the team’s stewardship activities for the utilities, technology and media sectors.
 Clare developed the team’s policy for North America and did a year’s secondment to our LGIMA offices in Chicago in 2016.
 She communicates with companies, investors and other market participants on various ESG issues, with specific focus on diversity.